 Causes for Concern

 Swelling, redness, bruising, and pain are all normal for foot tattoos during the first few days.
 If any of these side effects haven’t subsided after four or five days, or if they did subside but then became worse, it might be time to see a doctor.
-Foot tattoos are prone to bacterial invasion since they’re low to the ground and come in contact with huge concentrations of bad germs.
+Foot tattoos may be prone to bacterial invasion since they’re low to the ground and come in contact with huge concentrations of bad germs.
 If your feet don’t get good circulation, a small infection could turn bad very quickly.
 A visit to the doctor, even if you don’t have insurance, will cost you a lot less than a visit to the hospital later on.

 All Healed Up